qmk/qmk_firmware/docs/config_options.md

 * `#define TAP_CODE_DELAY 100`
   * Sets the delay between `register_code` and `unregister_code`, if you're having issues with it registering properly (common on VUSB boards).
 The value is in milliseconds.
 * `#define TAP_HOLD_CAPS_DELAY 80`
-  * Sets the delay for Tap Hold keys (`LT`, `MT`) when using `KC_CAPSLOCK` keycode, as this has some special handling on MacOS.
+  * Sets the delay for Tap Hold keys (`LT`, `MT`) when using `KC_CAPS_LOCK` keycode, as this has some special handling on MacOS.
 The value is in milliseconds, and defaults to 80 ms if not defined.
 For macOS, you may want to set this to 200 or higher.
 * `#define KEY_OVERRIDE_REPEAT_DELAY 500`
   * Sets the key repeat interval for [key overrides](feature_key_overrides.md).